MarcNeveu/IcyDwarf/README.md

 ## Install *Rcpp* and *RInside*
 *Rcpp* and *RInside* are libraries that allow *R* applications to be embedded in C or C++ codes.
 They are needed only for *IcyDwarf*.
 Go to http://cran.r-project.org/web/packages/Rcpp/index.html and http://cran.r-project.org/web/packages/RInside/index.html to download the respective archives.
 On Mac, unzip the archives in */Library/Frameworks/R.framework/Resources/library/*, so that *Rcpp* and *RInside* are two subfolders of *library*.

+## Install *IPHREEQC*
+The *IPHREEQC* library is a module that allows the *PHREEQC* application to be embedded in C or C++ codes.
+It is needed only for *IcyDwarf*.
+Go to http://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc to download *IPHREEQC* and follow the default installation instructions:

+	./configure
+	make
+	make install

+## Install *gcc*
+In recent Mac versions (OS 10.8+), the Mac compiler *clang* has replaced the compiler *gcc*, which is needed to take advantage of the parallel computing capabilities of the *ParamExploration()* routine of *IcyDwarf*.
+Go to http://hpc.sourceforge.net and follow the instructions there to download and install *gcc*.

 ## Install *SDL2*
 *SDL2* is a graphic library, needed only for *IcyDwarfPlot*.
 Go to http://www.libsdl.org/projects.
 Download and install *SDL2*, *SDL2_image*, and *SDL2_ttf*. *SDL2_mixer* is not needed as the code doesn't play music for you yet.